WHAT SORT OF PERSONAL INFORMATION DO WE USUALLY COLLECT?

 - visit any HCF branch

-- write to Customer Service, The Hospitals Contribution Fund of Australia Ltd, 403 George Street, Sydney, NSW 2000
+- write to Member Service, The Hospitals Contribution Fund of Australia Ltd, 403 George Street, Sydney, NSW 2000

 A request for access needs to include a full description of the personal information requested.
 If making a request in person, you will be asked for two forms of identification, one of which must have a photograph on it.
 If you request information over the phone, we will ask you identity-related questions so we can verify you.